loranallensmith/brightwheel/docs/README.md

 #### Installation

-Add Brightwheel to your project's dependencies
+Add Brightwheel to your project's dependencies.
 ```shell
 > npm install --save brightwheel
 ```

 #### Usage

-Import Brightwheel components into your project
+Import Brightwheel components into your project.
 ```javascript
 // Import and namespace all components
 import * as UI from 'brightwheel'